Daddy, I'm a Zombie: Plot

 The film follows Dixie Grim, a thirteen-year-old gothic girl.
 Her father is a recently divorced mortician who tries to connect with his daughter, but she seems to want nothing to do with him.
 She has a giant crush on Ray, a boy in school who doesn't seem to know she exists.
-All goes wrong when she witnesses her best friend seemingly flirting with Ray.
+All goes wrong when she witnesses her former best friend Julia seemingly flirting with Ray.
 Heartbroken, she runs away from the scene.
 Shortly after, a tree falls in a forest and seemingly kills her.

 Dixie wakes up in a graveyard and discovers that she has become a zombie.
 She befriends an Egyptian mummy named Isis and finds that she can wield the Azoth, a powerful magic amulet.
 The two are curious to try out and control its power, as it is capable of returning a zombie to the moment before their death, and decide to find another zombie to use as a test subject.
-Along the way they meet Gonner, a zombie pirate who charms Dixie and steals her necklace, breaking her heart and tearing apart her body in the process.
+Along the way they meet Gonner, a zombie pirate who charms Dixie, but later steals her necklace, breaking her heart and tearing apart her body in the process.
 She is also separated from Isis.
 Unbeknownst to Dixie and Isis, Gonner had only stolen the Azoth to protect her from the evil witch Nebulosa.